VerKnowSys/krecik/README.md

 NOTE: Krtecek at current stage will use static linking by default.
 This means that each release will encapsulate exact versions of:
-Curl, OpenSSL and ngHTTP2 libraries - linked directly into travmole binary.
+Curl, OpenSSL and ngHTTP2 libraries - linked directly into `krecik` binary.

 ### Features: